haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-08-Factory Pattern.md

 }
 ```

-Further more, if we add a ingredient factory to create different ingredients, we will introduce the **abstract factory**, which lets a family of classes defer instantiation to subclasses.
+Further more, if we add a ingredient factory to create different ingredients, we will introduce the **Abstract Factory Pattern**, which lets a family of classes defer instantiation to subclasses.
 The result just look like.

 ![img](/img/DesignPattern/factory_abstract_consequence.png)